drocheam/optrace/docs/source/usage/convolve.rst

 _____________________

 The are multiple PSF presets available.
-All functions return a |GrayscaleImage|, meaning the data values don't correspond to a physical intensity, but they are preprocessed for a human vision representation.
+All functions return a |GrayscaleImage|, with intensities linear to human perception.
-For convolution, they are automatically converted to intensities inside the convolution function.
+For convolution, they are automatically converted to linear physical intensities inside the convolution function.
+The functions below describe the mathematical formulations for the physical intensities.

 **Circle**

-A circular PSF is defined with the :python:`d` circle parameter.
+A circular PSF is defined with the :python:`d` circle parameter only:

 .. testcode::